A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST: Towards a roadmap for JWST's exploration of TRAPPIST-1-like systems

-Following the approved Cycle 1 programs and Ref.\citep{Lustig-Yaeger2019}, we find that ten of such multi-transit windows are needed to complement the Cycle 1 programs and reliably assess the presence of atmospheres around each of the TRAPPIST-1 planets.
-These windows typically spread over two cycles due to their scheduling constraints and require $\sim$80--100\,hr in total.
-NIRSpec/PRISM is best suited for this search as it covers a wide wavelength coverage suitable for TLS correction and atmospheric-component identification\citep{Triaud2023}.
+Following the approved Cycle 1 programs and Ref.\citep{Lustig-Yaeger2019}, we find that up to sixteen of such multi-transit windows are needed to complement the Cycle 1 programs and reliably assess the presence of atmospheres amenable for further exploration around each of the TRAPPIST-1 planets.
+The exact number depends on the series of transits gathered in each window.
+These windows typically spread over two cycles due to their scheduling constraints and require $\sim$100\,hr of science time (Figure 5.b.).
+NIRSpec/PRISM is best suited for this search as it covers a wide wavelength coverage suitable for TLS correction and atmospheric-component identification\citep{Lustig-Yaeger2019,Triaud2023}.

-If signs of a planetary atmosphere are found, we recommend acquiring a full stellar rotation curve with a maximum number of contemporaneous transits.
-We have identified at least four windows per Cycle offering nine bonus planetary transits during a full rotation (Figure~5.a.).
-This full rotation curve will not only yield the empirical emission spectra, enabling the reliable correction of the TLS effect and thus unlocking the atmospheric characterization of the TRAPPIST-1 planets\citep{Berardo2023b}, it will also yield the empirical calibrations to support the corrections for flares (Section 3.1.).
+If signs of a planetary atmosphere are found, high-fidelity stellar models will be required to support its further study.
+To this end, we recommend acquiring a stellar rotation curve to derive the empirical emission spectra of surface heterogeneities and correct for the TLS effect\citep{Berardo2024}, as well as empirical calibrations to support the corrections for flares (Section 3.1.).
+We recommend acquiring the stellar rotation curve with a maximum number of contemporaneous transits.
+We have identified at least four windows per Cycle offering nine bonus planetary transits during a full rotation (Figure~4.a.).
 NIRISS/SOSS is the optimal set up for this task owing to its spectral coverage and resolving power, allowing to constrain key molecular features and spectral lines while preventing full saturation.
+Joint space- and ground-based observations covering a broad wavelength range are highly recommended---HST for UV/VIS monitoring in particular.